EU Transport Ministers discuss the future of the Trans-European Transport Network

 European Commission Vice-President Siim Kallas, responsible for transport, said: "This review of the trans-European transport network policy comes at a crucial time for Europe.
 This will be of vital help if European businesses are to remain competitive and we are to make transport more sustainable.
 We will need to effectively link the Eastern and Western parts of the Union so that all Member States enjoy full access to the internal market."

-The Hungarian Presidency, the European Commission and the transport ministers are convinced that the TEN-T policy should contribute to boosting economic growth enhancing Europe’s competitiveness and sustainability and the balanced development of the regions in the future.
+The Hungarian Presidency, the European Commission and the transport ministers are convinced that the TEN-T policy should contribute to boosting economic growth, enhancing Europe’s competitiveness and sustainability and to facilitating balanced development of the European regions in the future.